JetBrains/kotlin-web-site/docs/topics/numbers.md

 | `Int`	 | 32        |-2,147,483,648 (-2<sup>31</sup>)| 2,147,483,647 (2<sup>31</sup> - 1)|
 | `Long`	 | 64        |-9,223,372,036,854,775,808 (-2<sup>63</sup>)|9,223,372,036,854,775,807 (2<sup>63</sup> - 1)|

-If you initialize a variable with an integer value not exceeding the maximum value of `Int`, the compiler will automatically infer the type `Int`.
-If the initial value exceeds the maximum value, then the type is `Long`.
+When you initialize a variable with no explicit type specification, the compiler automatically infers the type with the smallest range enough to represent the value.
+If it is not exceeding the range of `Int`, the type is `Int`.
+If it exceeds, the type is `Long`.
 To specify the `Long` value explicitly, append the suffix `L` to the value.
+Explicit type specification triggers the compiler to check the value not to exceed the range of the specified type.

 ```kotlin
 val one = 1 // Int